Cogroupoid structures on the circle and the Hodge degeneration: Cogroupoid objects

 precisely packages $\Sigma X \simeq * \sqcup_{X} * $ together with its cogroup structure maps.
 Setting $X= S^0$ recovers the $E_1$ cogroup structure on $S^1$ in pointed spaces. \end{ex}

 \begin{const} The above example is an instance of the conerve construction, which we now describe.
-Let $\EuScript{C}$ be an $\infty$-category which admits finite coproducts.
-Let $f: Y \to X $ to be a morphism in $\EuScript{C}$.
+Let $\EuScript{C}$ be an $\infty$-category which admits finite colimits.
+Let $f: Y \to X $ be a morphism in $\EuScript{C}$.
 Then we define the conerve of $f$, $\on{coNerve}(f)$ to be the cosimplicial object

 \end{const}

 One can iteratively define the notion of an $E_n$-cogroupoid:

 \begin{defn} We define an $E_2$-cogroupoid object to be a cogroupoid object in the $\infty$-category $\on{coGrpd}(\EuScript{C})$.
 Proceeding iteratively, we define an $E_n$-cogroupoid to be an a cogroupoid object in $\on{coGrpd}_{n-1}(\EuScript{C})$. \end{defn}